CybercentreCanada/assemblyline-service-cuckoo/README.md

         --cdrom ~/iso/xubuntu-18.04.1-desktop-amd64.iso \
         --vnc --network network=default --video cirrus

-Once the operating system has been installed, perform the following setup.
+Once the operating system has been installed, perform the following setup:

-    # These instructions are largely copied from https://cuckoo.sh/docs/installation/guest/linux.html

     # Set NOPASSWD on the user accounts sudoers entry
     sudo bash -c "echo 'ALL            ALL = (ALL) NOPASSWD: ALL' >> /etc/sudoers.d/allusers"